Scheduled MonumentsEnglandWayside cross called Killboy Cross

 What is Wayside cross called Killboy Cross?

-Killboy Cross is a wayside cross located in Cornwall, England, dating to the medieval period.
+Killboy Cross is a wayside cross located in Cornwall, England, and represents a class of religious monuments that were commonly erected in medieval parishes.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004650.

 Who is responsible for protecting Wayside cross called Killboy Cross?